cybersafe-dev/cybersafety-tool/README.md

 4. run `gatsby develop`

 ### Create a build
-Step 1 and 2 from above
+Steps 1, 2 and 3 from above
 run `gatsby build`

 ### Run this app with netlify functions